shawn-sterling/graphios/README.md

 Automatic names
 ---------------

-UPDATED: Graphios now supports automatic names, because custom variables are hard. :)
+Version 2.0: Graphios now supports automatic names, because custom variables are hard. :)

 This is an all or nothing setting, meaning if you turn this on all services will now send to graphios (instead of just the ones with the prefix and postfix